numfocus/summit-2025/README.md

 - To add a new asset, add it to this README and create a new issue following the existing pattern.
 Please reach out to [help@numfocus](help@numfocus.org}) if you have any questions or issues with access.

+**General Feedback**
+  * [Issue #10](https://github.com/numfocus/summit-2025/issues/10) - Have a question, feedback, or idea that isn't related to the below assets?
+Leave it here!

 **Key assets**

 **Day 1: Wednesday, October 22nd**